 In 2019, the global market for HVAC worldwide was 240.8 billion dollars.
 Growth is expected to continue through 2030, reaching 367.5 billion dollars.
 With consistent heating and cooling innovation, it’s important to help your clients navigate the decision-making process while exploring new HVAC system types.

-Furnaces consist of one unit where all air is heated and disseminated once it reaches an optimal temperature.
-Furnaces are said to be 95% more efficient, making them one of the more reliable HVAC system types.
-Heat can be generated through propane, gas, oil, or electricity.
-Unlike heat pumps, a furnace is known for being a more affordable and durable heating option.
-On average, the cost of a furnace, in combination with the installation fee, totals roughly $2,00-$3,500, with an average lifespan of 20-30 years.
+Furnace systems consist of one unit where all air is heated and disseminated once it reaches an optimal temperature.
+They’re said to be 95% more efficient, making them one of the more reliable HVAC system types.
+Unlike heat pumps, various types of furnaces are known for being more affordable and durable heating options.
+On average, the cost of a furnace, in combination with the installation fee, totals roughly $2,000-$3,500, with an average lifespan of 20-30 years.
 When clients are seeking a long-lasting, cost-efficient appliance, recommending a furnace is the right choice.